EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     --sfill=class   List tells the program to adjust the sphere sizes to space filling.

-                    *By default, ``class-list'' is a list of integers.
+                    By default, ``class-list'' is a list of integers.
                     These enumerate class indices for which spheres you wish to resize, eg 1,5,9 or 2:11.
-                    For ``class-list'' syntax see here.
+                    For ``class-list'' syntax see Syntax of Integer Lists.

-                    *A second alternative specification a class-list uses the following:  ``-sfill~style=2~expression''
+                    A second alternative specification a class-list uses the following:  ``-sfill~style=2~expression''
                     The expression can involve the class index ic and atomic number z.
                     Any class satisfying expression is included in the list.
                     Example: ``-sfill~style=2~ic<6&z==14''

-                    *A third alternative specification of a class-list is specifically for unix systems.
+                    A third alternative specification of a class-list is specifically for unix systems.
 The syntax is ``-sfill~style=3~fnam''.
 Here "fnam" is a filename
                     with the usual unix wildcards.
 For each class,